Who is the best coach of all time? A network-based assessment of the career performance of professional sports coaches: Methods

 \subsection{Networks of contacts among sports coaches}

 We take advantage of the datasets described above to construct directed and weighted networks of contacts between coaches.
 A node in the network corresponds to a coach; pairwise interactions among coaches represent h2h games.
-In particular, networks are obtained by aggregating data about individual h2h games between pairs of coaches.
+In particular, networks are obtained by aggregating data about h2h games between pairs of coaches.
 A single data point is given by the game $g$ in which coach $i_g$ has a h2h game against $j_g$ at time $t_g$ (recall that time accuracy is one day).
 The contribution $c_{g\to ij}(t)$ at time $t \geq t_g$ of such a data point to the weight of the edge $ij$ is

 Clearly, $c_{g\to ij}(t) = 0$ if $t < t_g$.
 In Eq.~(\ref{eq:ind_edge}), the Kronecker $\delta$ function (i.e., $\delta_{x,y} = 1$ if $x=y$ and $\delta_{x,y} = 0$, otherwise) tells us that a non-null contribution to the edge $ij$ requires that the game $g$ was indeed a h2h match between coaches $i$ and $j$.
 The factor $e^{- \beta \, (t-t_g)}$ is an aging term identical to one used in Ref.~\cite{motegi2012network} for the dynamic ranking of tennis players.
 We consider two possible choices: $\beta=0$, meaning that the contribution of a game never ages; $\beta = 1/365$, meaning that the contribution is suppressed by a factor $e^{-1} \simeq 0.37$ every year.
-Under the choice of Eq.(\ref{eq:ind_edge}), a win counts twice as much as a tie (only for the directed edge loser to winner), but a tie is counted twice (for the edges in both directions).
-In appendix~\ref{appendix}, we report results corresponding to the case in which a win counts three times as much as a tie, but still a tie is counted twice.
-This choice is in line with how points are currently assigned in soccer leagues; however, the different choice does not affect much the outcome of our analysis.
+The parameters $q_{\textrm{tie}}$ and $q_{\textrm{loss}}$ serve to weigh the contribution of the game outcome in the construction of the network.
+We arbitrarily set $q_{\textrm{tie}} =1$ and $q_{\textrm{loss}} =2$ in most of the results of the paper.
+Under this choice a win counts twice as much as a tie (only for the directed edge from the loser to the winner), but a tie is counted twice (for the edges in both directions).
+In appendix~\ref{appendix}, we report results corresponding to the case $q_{\textrm{tie}} =1$ and $q_{\textrm{loss}} =3$ in which a win counts three times as much as a tie, but still a tie is counted twice.
+This choice is in line with how points are currently assigned in soccer leagues; however, the different choice does not significantly affect the outcome of our analysis (see Figure~\ref{fig:a2}).